ardaegeunlu/Contextual-Gaussian-Process-Bandit-Optimization/README.md

 ## A few Words about Composite Kernels
 ### Additive Kernel
 An alternative is to consider the additive combination (kS ⊕ kZ) of kernels.
 The intuition behind this construction is that a GP with additive kernel can be understood as a generative model, which first samples a function fS(s, z) that is constant along z, and various along s with regularity as expressed by ks; it then samples a function fz(s, z), which varies along z and is constant along s; then f = fs + fz.
-Thus, the fz component models overall trends according to the context (e.g., encoding assumptions about similarity within clusters of contexts), and the fS models action-specific deviation from this trend.[3]
+Thus, the fz component models overall trends according to the context (e.g., encoding assumptions about similarity within clusters of contexts), and the fS models action-specific deviation from this trend [3].
 ### Product Kernel
 The intuition behind this product kernel is a conjunction of the notions of similarities induced by the kernels over context and action spaces: Two context-action pairs are similar (large correlation) if the contexts are similar and actions are similar.
 Note that many kernel functions used in practice are already in product form.
-For example, if kZ and kS are squared exponential kernels, then the product k = kZ ⊗ kS is a squared exponential kernel.[4]
+For example, if kZ and kS are squared exponential kernels, then the product k = kZ ⊗ kS is a squared exponential kernel [4].

 ## Acknowledgments